-Figure 2.20: Example of a setup with two siteaccesses.
+Figure 2.21: Example of a setup with two siteaccesses.

 A siteaccess is nothing more than a set of configuration files that override the default settings when the siteaccess is used.
 A single eZ Publish installation can virtually host an unlimited number of sites by the way of siteaccesses.
 The configuration settings for a siteaccess are located inside a dedicated subdirectory within the "/settings/siteaccess" directory.
 The name of the subdirectory is the actual name of the siteaccess.
-(Please note that siteaccess name should only contain letters, digits and underscores.)
-The following illustration shows a setup with two siteaccesses: admin and public.